rajgoel/reveal.js-plugins/chalkboard/README.md

 	    67: function() { RevealChalkboard.toggleNotesCanvas() },	// toggle notes canvas when 'c' is pressed
 	    66: function() { RevealChalkboard.toggleChalkboard() },	// toggle chalkboard when 'b' is pressed
 	    46: function() { RevealChalkboard.clear() },	// clear chalkboard when 'DEL' is pressed
-	     8: function() { RevealChalkboard.reset() },	// reset all chalkboard data when 'BACKSPACE' is pressed
+	     8: function() { RevealChalkboard.reset() },	// reset chalkboard data on current slide when 'BACKSPACE' is pressed
 	    68: function() { RevealChalkboard.download() },	// downlad recorded chalkboard drawing when 'd' is pressed
 	},
 	// ...

 });
 ```
-If you want to include buttons for opening and closing the notes canvas or the chalkboard you should make sure that ```font-awesome``` is available.
+In order to include buttons for opening and closing the notes canvas or the chalkboard you should make sure that ```font-awesome``` is available.
 The easiest way is to include
 ```
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.5.0/css/font-awesome.min.css">
 ```